Published:

 5. Emotional Benefits: Buying a home from your parents can be an emotional experience, as you’re preserving a piece of family history and creating a new chapter in your life.
 Additionally, owning a home that has special meaning to you and your family can bring a sense of pride and satisfaction.

 6. Possibility of using Gift Equity: Your parents will have to be careful not to sell the house to you at such a low price that it’s considered liable for a gift tax by the IRS.
 However, they can give you a gift of equity to help defray the cost of getting into the home, and increase your down payment (thus reducing interest costs).
-The IRS allows a tax–free equity gift of $15,000 a year to be contributed by each family member involved, which means you and your spouse could technically receive gifts from all four parents to be used for buying a house, for a total of $60,000 gifted.
+The IRS allows a tax-free equity gift of $19,000 a year per donor, per recipient, which means you and your spouse could technically receive gifts from all four parents to be used for buying a house, for a total of $152,000 gifted.
 That’s a sizable down payment against the purchase price of your parents’ home, even if you’re paying full market value, and can help keep you away from more drastic tax implications.

 Cons of Buying a Home from Your Parents